Home Buying

 The FHBAS is available on purchases of existing property, new property or vacant land as long as the property is your primary place of residence.

-1 August 2020 - 31 July 2021 concessions on stamp duty for first home buyers in NSW:
+The concessions on stamp duty for first home buyers in NSW on or after 1 July 2023 are:

 New property purchases Existing property purchases Vacant land purchases